 Film photography may not be the norm anymore, but it never died.
 Far from it!
-With its vibrant colours, beautiful black and white photos that look like they’re from a bygone area, film has a nostalgic charm that won’t get old.
+With its vibrant colours, beautiful black and white images that look like they're from a bygone era, film has a nostalgic charm that won't get old.

-Whether you're team film photography, digital photography or somewhere in between, we wholeheartedly recommend experimenting with this medium.
-To nudge you, we’ve put together our top film photography tips and the best film cameras for beginners and beyond.
+Whether you're team film photography, digital photography, or somewhere in between, we wholeheartedly recommend experimenting with this medium.
+To nudge you along, we've put together our top film photography tips and the best film cameras for beginners and beyond.

 With modern digital cameras and smartphones producing stunning images and videos with the click of a button, you might be wondering: why should I bother shooting with a film camera?